repository-preservation/lcmap-spark/docs/RUNNING.rst

 * ``pyspark`` is a Python shell
 * ``notebook`` is a Jupyter Notebook server

-See https://spark.apache.org/docs/latest/quick-start.html for more information on ``spark-shell`` and ``pyspark``.
+See https://spark.apache.org/docs/latest/quick-start.html and https://jupyter.org for more information.

-See https://jupyter.org/ to learn about Jupyter Notebooks.

 Distributed Mode